CIPIL University of Cambridge, hosted at IViR University of Amsterdam, 23 April 2016.

 The EU Commission just launched a consultation on the introduction of neighbouring rights for publishers (also known as ‘ancillary right’, or in street language ‘Google tax’).
 Is there sufficient rationale to alter copyright or related laws in a way that benefits news publishers?
 Should commercial news publishers benefit from any change in the law, given that other means exist for gathering and disseminating news?
 How strong is an economic case for such a right?
 To what extent is any economic case for change supplemented by other arguments, such as reward and natural rights arguments, and arguments about media plurality?
 Should European law treat news publishers in a similar way to other content producers, such as phonogram producers and broadcasters, who benefit from a related right?
 Would individual journalists benefit from a right afforded to news publishers, and if so, to what extent?
 Should news publishers benefit from levies and compensation schemes designed to benefit author-journalists?

-This one day conference at IViR sought to address these questions.
-The conference was part of a two-year, AHRC funded project at CIPIL, Cambridge University, entitled Appraising Potential Legal Responses to Threats to the Production of News in a Digital Environment, which the IViR kindly hosted and facilitated.
+A one day conference at IViR will seek to address these questions.
+The conference is part of a two-year, AHRC funded project at CIPIL, Cambridge University, entitled Appraising Potential Legal Responses to Threats to the Production of News in a Digital Environment, which the IViR will kindly host and facilitate.

 The conference brings together an interdisciplinary combination of academics and practitioners to discuss the issue.
 Representatives from news producing, publishing and disseminating organizations, both traditional and online, have been invited.

 - Søren Christian Søborg Andersen, attorney at Danish law firm Horten;

 - Chris Beall, accomplished trial attorney at US law firm LSKS LLP;

 - Professor Lionel Bently, Herchel Smith Professor of Intellectual Property Law and Director of the Centre for Intellectual Property and Information Law at the University of Cambridge;